Key takeaways:

 Activity Card

 Activity cards can be very helpful if your wedding has multiple events taking place during the wedding weekend.
 List all of the festivities open to guests in chronological order.
-Our complete guide on wedding detail cards will be helpful especially when you have a lot of information to share to your guests.
+Our complete guide on wedding detail cards will be helpful, especially when you have a lot of information to share with your guests.

 If you choose not to include the activity card in your invitation suite, make sure you list this information on your wedding website.